Primer (prayer book): Origins

-While the etymology of the word "primer" in reference to a type of prayer book is unknown, its origins were in texts produced for laity in the 14th century that developed out of and in correspondence with editions of the breviary and the related portiforium.
+While the etymology of the word "primer" in reference to a type of prayer book is unknown, primers originated in texts produced for laity in the 14th century that developed out of and in correspondence with editions of the breviary and the related portiforium.
 Liturgical historian Edmund Bishop forwarded the view that the contents of these primers were pious devotional developments from the Divine Office according monastic use that were gradually viewed as obligatory within those communities.
 However, it is likely that the distinction between these devotions and the Divine Office were maintained and understood by those employing them.
 The earliest of these accretions were the Seven Penitential Psalms and the Fifteen Psalms.
 Further additions came with the 10th-century ascendancy of the Little Office of the Blessed Virgin Mary.

 Laity in Western Christendom would attend recitation of the Divine Office, with women noted to have said the prayers in a low voice.
-However, the time needed to thoroughly learn the intricacies of the breviaries were prohibitory to laypersons, and those devotions which were mostly invariable were adapted into primers.
+However, the time needed to thoroughly learn the intricacies of the breviaries proved prohibitive to laypersons.
+Those devotions which were mostly invariable were adapted into primers.
 The introduction of the Office of the Dead and its variants of Matins and Vespers would, alongside the Little Office, form the basis of primers for several centuries.
+Historians differ in what constituted a medieval primer vis-à-vis an horae or book of hours: Alan Jacobs described the primary distinction between the texts being that, in the Middle Ages, books known as primers were in English and those known as horae were in Latin; Charity Scott-Stokes described the former as the Middle English term for the horae and Geoffrey Cuming treated them as synonymous in pre-Reformation England regardless of which language they were written in.
 Editions of the primers would match the local liturgical use in their ordering of the Psalms, with known variations for the Roman Rite, Sarum Use, York Use, and Parisian practices.
 Standardization of these devotions and the early primers would generally occur within monastic communities and cathedral and collegiate chapters.

 The 14th century saw the primer become a valued devotional text among the laity, a value modern historians have understood through its regular inclusion in wills from 1323 onward.
+During the late Middle Ages, manuscript and later printed primers became the primary devotional literature of the English laity.
+The first printed primer was published in Latin in 1494 and contained additional devotions to the typical but unstandardized pattern.
 Religious literature, including primers, accounted for a substantial proportion of all publications in England through the early 16th century.
 Bound books like primers were supplemented by a variety of pamphlets oriented towards private devotion, including adaptions of the Psalms, sermons, and religious educational texts.
 Since English demand outstripped domestic printing capacity, Parisian printers like François Regnault dominated the market for Sarum primers.